return42/sphkerneldoc/linux_src_doc/kernel/time/clocksource_c.rst

 Description
 -----------

-This function is called instead of clocksource_change_rating from cpu hotplug code to avoid a deadlock between the clocksource mutex and the cpu hotplug mutex.
-It defers the update of the clocksource to the watchdog thread.
+This function is called by the x86 TSC code to mark clocksources as unstable;
+it defers demotion and re-selection to a work.

 .. _`clocksource_suspend`: